jonnor/tinyQV/examples/hello_world/README.md

 You will need the [tinyQV-sdk](https://github.com/MichaelBell/tinyQV-sdk), including the custom GCC toolchain.

-And the you will need

-TinyQV must be running on pico-ice, with MicroPython set up on the RP2040.
+TinyQV must be running on pico-ice (ICE40), with MicroPython set up on the RP2040.

+You must have the run_tinyqv.py and flash_prog.py modules on the RP2040.

+You need the `mpremote` tool for communicating with MicroPython.

 ## Building